 In the last day, they again go to the water source and observe the sunrise, do the morning offerings and break the fast as well.
-The offerings which are down contain ‘Prasad’ which are strictly vegetarian, and is cooked without salt, onion or garlic.
+The offerings which down contain ‘Prasad’ which are strictly vegetarian and is cooked without salt, onion or garlic.
 They worship the Goddess ‘Chhathi Maiyya’, which is known as ‘Usha’ in the Vedas (Usha means dawn in English).
 Along with ‘Usha’, ‘Pratyusha’ (meaning dusk) is also worshipped, but it is done only in the evening.
-Both ‘Usha’ and ‘Pratyusha’ are believed to be the wives of Sun, and are with the Sun for forever.
-In the night, the observer sleeps in the floor with a single blanket.
+Both ‘Usha’ and ‘Pratyusha’ are believed to be the wives of Sun and are with the Sun for forever.
+In the night, the observer sleeps on the floor with a single blanket.

 To be precise, this is one of the very few Hindu festivals which do not have any requirement of the ‘Pandit’ (meaning priest).
 The whole process of Chhath is divided into six stages of Conscious Photoenergization Process, according to the Yoga Philosophy.
 There are several benefits of the process in the body and mind, which include improvement of immunity, prevail of calmness, and so on.
 Though the worshippers are mostly women, a large number of men do this Puja as well.
-The devotees merely worship the Sun, and once a person start to do the worship in this festival, it will become their duty to repeat the task every year, and pass it on to the following generations.
+The devotees merely worship the Sun, and once a person starts to do the worship in this festival, it will become their duty to repeat the task every year, and pass it on to the following generations.
 If any of the family dies in a particular year, the very next Chhath puja is skipped of that year.

 The Hymn, which is used for the Chhath Puja (the Chhath Mantra) is: